Brazil passes 1 million COVID-19 cases, nearly 50,000 deaths

 But by Friday afternoon, a consortium of Brazilian news outlets keeping an independent tally of COVID-19 statistics from state health officials reported the country had already passed the benchmark of 1 million confirmed cases.

-Bolsonaro, sometimes called the "Tropical Trump," has been has been widely criticized for his handling of the crisis.
+Bolsonaro has been widely criticised for his handling of the crisis.
 The country still has had no permanent health minister after losing two since April, following clashes with the president.

 Bolsonaro has shunned social distancing, calling it a job-killing measure that was more dangerous than the virus itself.
 He has promoted two anti-malarial drugs as remedies, chloroquine and hydroxychloroquine, despite little evidence they work.

-Pressure from Bolsonaro and public fatigue after months of ineffective state and local isolation orders has led governors and mayors to begin lifting restrictions on commerce and other economic activity.
+Pressure from Bolsonaro and public fatigue after months of ineffective state and local isolation orders have led governors and mayors to begin lifting restrictions on commerce and other economic activity.

 Public health experts have warned that loosening restrictions too soon threatens to accelerate contagion and drive up fatalities.